Alberta Group

-The Alberta Group is a stratigraphical unit of Cenomanian to early Campanian age in the Lewis overthrust in the Western Canadian Sedimentary Basin.
+The Alberta Group is a stratigraphic unit of Cenomanian to early Campanian age in the Lewis overthrust in the Western Canadian Sedimentary Basin.

 It takes the name from the province of Alberta, and was first described in outcrops along the Highwood River in southern Alberta by G.S.
 Hume in 1930.

 Lithology

 The Alberta Group is composed of silty shale for the most part.
 Two thick shale deposits (Blackstone Formation and Wapiabi Formation) are present above and below a sandstone sequence (the Cardium Formation).
 Sideritic concretions and thin argillaceous limestone beds are present within the shale stacks.

 Oil/gas production

 Gas is produced from the Cardium Formation in Yellowhead County.

 Distribution

 The Alberta Group occurs along the Canadian Rockies foothills from the United States-Canada border to the Athabasca River.
 In its type locality along the Highwood River in Southern Alberta, the group has a thickness of 610 ft.
 It reaches a maximum of 1219 ft north of the North Saskatchewan River.